Definition of Cash Flow Hedge

 Explanation

-How does a Cash Flow Hedge Work?
+How Does a Cash Flow Hedge Work?

-- A businessman is afraid of a market scenario and he wants to enter a hedging contract so that he can be free at the time of price rise or price falls.
+- A businessman is afraid of a market scenario, and he wants to enter a hedging contract so that he can be free at the time of a price rise or price falls.
 Therefore he has to enter into a cash flow hedge contract today so that his cash flows are hedged.

 How to Account for a Cash Flow Hedge?